r2e-project/r2e/README.md

 ```

 > [!Note]
-> This generates the **equivalence tests** for the functions/methods in the input JSON file.
-> R2E generates the tests using a combination of static analysis and prompting language models.
-> Several other args are available to control the generation process and language model in [testgen/args.py](./r2e/generators/testgen/args.py).
+> Several other args to control the generation process and language model are in [testgen/args.py](./r2e/generators/testgen/args.py).

 #### 3.2 Execution
 ```posh